-- 12. (1) Unless a different intention appears from the terms of the contract, stipulations as to time of payment are not deemed to be of the essence of a contract of sale.
-Whether any other stipulation as to time is of the essence of the contract or not depends on the terms of the contract. - (2) In a contract of sale "month" means primâ facie calendar month.
+12. (1) Unless a different intention appears from the Stipulations terms of the contract, stipulations as to time of payment as to time. are not deemed to be of the essence of a contract of sale.
+Whether any other stipulation as to time is of the essence of the contract or not depends on the terms of the contract.

+(2) In a contract of sale "Month" means $prim\hat{a}$ facie calendar month.